 Revised and streamlined in 2014, the Diabetes Education Standards Recognition Program provides Diabetes Education Centre’s with a tool to undertake a self-assessment process with regard to structure, process and outcomes.

-The program is to be used to improve services, as well as apply for national recognition from the Canadian Diabetes Association.
+The program is to be used to improve services, as well as apply for national recognition from Diabetes Canada.
 The current Standards for Diabetes Education in Canada serve as the foundation for this self-assessment.

 Participation in the Standards Recognition Program is a voluntary self-assessment process.
 This self-assessment program focuses on individuals with diabetes, their families and/or communities and: